-Whether you’re planning on buying a home, organising an overseas holiday or getting a new car, it’s likely that you’ll need to borrow money at some point in your life.
+Whether you’re planning on buying a home or getting a new car, it’s likely that you’ll need to borrow money at some point in your life.

 So, to ensure you’re putting your best foot forward come application time, here are the top things you need to know about your credit report.